rajive/doma-skel/res/qos/services/README.md

 ## Purpose

-Service Qos Profiles.
+Service Qos Profiles Library.

 ## Organization

-A Service Qos Profile is defined in a DDS-XML file as follows:
+A Service Qos Library is defined in a DDS-XML file as follows:

 - `<service_name>`_qos.xml
   - collection of qos profiles, one per service endpoint interface